-Looking for another version of Ceviche?
+Looking for other Ceviche ideas?
 How about this version where the seafood is cooked and not brined.

-BAM – YUMMO – FANTASTIC- BON APETITE and what ever else all of our celebrity chefs say – this meal is all of that.
+BAM – YUMMO – FANTASTIC- BON APETITE and what ever else all of our celebrity chefs say – these ceviche recipes are all of that.

 Shrimp and Scallop Ceviche …It’s What’s For Dinner